Barney (dog): Bites

 On November 6, 2008, Barney bit Reuters news reporter Jon Decker's finger.
 Barney had bitten Boston Celtics public relations director Heather Walker on the wrist on September 19, 2008, breaking the skin and drawing blood, but the incident was not reported until after the November 4 elections.
 Laura Bush's spokesperson joked afterwards that "I think it was his way of saying he was done with the paparazzi."

-Death
+Death and legacy

-Barney was euthanized due to lymphoma.

-On February 1, 2013, Bush posted this to his Facebook page,

-Statement by President George W. Bush on the passing of Barney Bush:

-Barney was survived by the Bushes' other Scottish Terrier, Miss Beazley, who later died in 2014.
+On February 1, 2013, Barney was euthanized due to lymphoma.
+He was survived by the Bushes' other Scottish Terrier, Miss Beazley, who later died in 2014.

 Barney and Miss Beazley are honored with a bronze sculpture at the George W. Bush Library.
 A bronze Barney also appears in the arms of Bush's statue in Rapid City, South Dakota's "City of Presidents" public art installation of presidential statues.

 Filmography

 Barney has starred in eleven government film productions.
 His last, Barney Cam VII: A Red, White and Blue Christmas, is a 2008 Christmas video featuring George W. Bush and members of his immediate family, and many American Olympians.
 In it, he dreams of winning several honors for the United States before being woken up by President Bush, who needs Barney's help in preparing for Christmas.